Focus on Manufacturing

 If I am a student, do I still have to participate?

 Possibly.
 It depends on the type of training you are receiving and if you are a full- or part-time student.
-Contact the RESEA coordinator listed on the letter to provide details of the training, school attending, and a class schedule that lists how many classes/credits you are enrolled in so that UI adjudication can determine UI waiver eligibility.
+RESEA coaches are not able to determine eligibility.
+Contact DWD to provide details of the training, school attending, and a class schedule that lists how many classes/credits you are enrolled in so that UI adjudication can determine UI waiver eligibility.

 If my job is seasonal, do I still have to participate?

 Yes.
-Please contact your RESEA coordinator if you are currently working a seasonal job to determine if you are eligible for a temporary waiver.
+Please contact your RESEA coach if you are currently working a seasonal job to determine if you are eligible for a temporary waiver.

 How did I get an Indiana Career Connect (ICC) account if I didn’t create it?